UK Bankruptcy from Abroad

 More and more people are choosing to start a new life overseas.
 A combination of good climate, healthy living and better job opportunities mean that we are seeing a steady increase of people leaving the UK and settling in various countries.
 The image below shows figures for 2004 to 2005 with Australia as clearly the most popular destination.

-The current fee to file bankruptcy in the High Court of London is £700 per person.
-Even though you may hear of a "joint bankruptcy" the fee for a couple or Husband and Wife will be £1,400 as there is no discount given for the second person.
+Even though you may hear of a “joint bankruptcy” the fee for a couple or Husband and Wife will be £1,310 as there is no discount given for the second person.

-Unfortunately there are no reduced Court fees when a person lives overseas.
+Unfortunately there are no longer any reduced bankruptcy fees available.

 What happens when you go bankrupt?